 Considering Instagram’s new e-commerce tools and their availability to both businesses and creators, Later predicts a lot more brand-influencer partnerships coming up.
 As traditional advertisement forms lessen (especially with Covid causing a decrease in traditional ad mediums), Influencers on social media have become an efficient, cheap, and overall great place to market your business directly to consumers.

 Pro-tip: Consider working with nano influencers (aka influencers with less than 10k followers).
 They oftentimes have much more engaged followings, and they’re more likely to want to work with small businesses who have smaller marketing budgets!

 6) Authenticity in Captions and Posts

-“Authenticity on Instagram has been a growing trend, and we predict it’ll blossom even further in 2021.” says Later.
+“Authenticity on Instagram has been a growing trend, and we predict it’ll blossom even further [moving forward].” says Later.
 “This year saw more and more influencers use their platforms to share less curated and filtered content, and speak about topics such as loneliness and self-esteem.”

 7) Instagram as a Microblogging Platform

 When it comes to this trend, Later notes that “Fohr reported in 2019 that the average caption length has more than doubled since 2016” and that “many creators use Instagram as a place for longer content”.

 A few benefits of microblogging on your Instagram captions?
 “Not only does the long-form caption mean her community spends more time reading (and engaging with) her content, but it encourages them to leave comments and share their own stories”, says Later.
 When people spend more time reading and engaging with your content, it triggers the Instagram algorithm to show your content to more people, as it interprets the increase in time spent and activity as interest (and therefore thinks that others will be interested, too!).